 - 1. Read, read, read the course textbook.
 Reading the text once is often insufficient, even for native English speakers.
 You may need to read the material multiple times to understand.
 Students can responsibly manage the material and gain the most from the course by reading along at home with the lessons taught at school (typically only a few pages per night). - 2.
-Search online, in either Thai or English, if you don't understand a topic discussed in class or to better understand the topic. - 3.
+Search either Thai or English online if you don't understand a topic discussed in class or to understand the topic better. - 3.
 Get a Thai language introductory mathematics book. - 4.
-Get a math and physics tutor.
+You can get a math and physics tutor if you wish to.
 The tutor should be helping you learn, not doing the work for you! - 5.
 Do not copy your classmate's work; struggle through and do the work on your own!
 This is how you learn! - 6.
-See the teacher outside of class time for assistance.

-- 7. Do more than just the bare minimum; the textbook has plenty of problems.
+See the teacher outside of class time for assistance. - 7.
+Do more than just the bare minimum; the textbook has many problems.
 We only have time for so many of them.
 Do the review questions at the end of the chapter and see the teacher for the answers. - 8.
-Study the notes and vocabulary at least a few minutes every day, such as in homeroom or during any free time you might have in other classes.
+Study the notes and vocabulary for at least a few minutes daily, such as in homeroom or any free time you might have in other classes.

 MA30216 Universal Mathematics 4

 Teacher Mr. Shiv Kumar

-Contact Science Lab, 2nd floor Colombet Building
+Contact Science Lab, 2 nd floor Colombet Building skkumarshiv100@gmail.com

-shiv.ku@assumption.ac.th

-Class Times M5/1: Monday Period-4, Tuesday Period-5
+Class Times M5/1: Monday Period-6, Thursday Period-2 M5/2: Tuesday Period-1, Thursday Period-6

-M5/2: Tuesday Period-2, Thursday Period-2

 Credits 1.5